-- a.
+a.
 ACT Basin.
 The head of the Coosa River is at Rome, Georgia at the confluence of the Etowah and Oostanaula Rivers.
 It flows west to the Alabama State line, then in a southwesterly then southerly direction for about 286 miles to join the Tallapoosa River near Wetumpka, Alabama.
 The Tallapoosa River forms in northwest Georgia about 40 miles west of Atlanta, Georgia.
 It flows in a southwesterly direction for about 195 miles into East Central Alabama and then westerly for about 40 miles to join the Coosa River to form the Alabama River.
 The Alabama River flows in a southwesterly direction about 310 miles where it joins the Tombigbee River to form the Mobile River.
 The Mobile River flows southerly about 45 miles where it empties into Mobile Bay at Mobile, Alabama, an estuary of the Gulf of Mexico.
-The entire ACT Basin with the Tallapoosa River Basin highlighted, and some of the other ACT projects are shown on Plate 2-1.
-The river mile and size of the drainage area above selected sites in the ACT Basin are shown on Table 4-1. - b.
+The entire ACT Basin with the Tallapoosa River Basin highlighted, and some of the other ACT projects, is shown on Plate 2-1.
+The river mile and size of the drainage area above selected sites in the ACT Basin are shown on Table 4-1.

+b.
 Tallapoosa River Basin.
 The Tallapoosa River Basin drains a total of 4,687 square miles of which 721 square miles are in Georgia and 3,966 square miles are in Alabama.
-The main river width varies from about 250 to over 700 feet with banks generally about 20 feet above the river bed.
+The main river width varies from about 250 to over 700 feet with banks generally about 20 feet above the riverbed.
 The total fall of the river is 1,144 feet in 268 miles, giving an average fall of about 4.3 feet per mile.
 The principal tributary streams are the Little Tallapoosa River and Sougahatchee, South Sandy, Uphapee, and Hillabee Creeks.
-The width of the drainage area of the basin ranges from approximately 30 miles to 50 miles. - c.
+The width of the drainage area of the basin ranges from approximately 30 miles to 50 miles.

+c.
 Principle Tributaries and Structures of the Tallapoosa River.
-The principal tributaries of the Tallapoosa River are the Little Tallapoosa River and Sougahatchee, South Sandy, Crooked, Uphapee and Hillabee Creeks.
-The APC operates three additional hydropower projects on the Tallapoosa River; Martin, Yates and Thurlow Dams, all of which are located below R. L. Harris Dam.
+The principal tributaries of the Tallapoosa River are the Little Tallapoosa River and Sougahatchee, South Sandy, Crooked, Uphapee, and Hillabee Creeks.
+The APC operates three additional hydropower projects on the Tallapoosa River, Martin, Yates, and Thurlow Dams, all of which are located below R. L. Harris Dam.

-Table 4-1.
-River Mile and Drainage Area for Selected Sites in ACT Basin
+River Mile and Drainage Area for Important Sites in the ACT Basin

-River Mile above mouth of Mobile River River Location Drainage Area (sq mi) Owner
+River Mile Above Mouth of ACT System River Location Drainage Area (sq mi) Owner

-693 Etowah Allatoona Dam 1,122 CORPS
+693 Etowah Allatoona Dam 1,122 Corps

 645.2 Etowah Mouth 1,861

-672 Coosawattee Carters Dam 374 CORPS
+672 Coosawattee Carters Dam 374 Corps

 645.2 Oostanaula Mouth 2,150

-638.1 Coosa Mayos Bar 4,040
+638.1 Coosa Mayo's Bar 4,040

 585.1 Coosa Weiss Dam 5,270 APC

 506.2 Coosa H Neely Henry Dam 6,596 APC

 457.4 Coosa Logan Martin Dam 7,743 APC

 410.2 Coosa Lay Dam 9,053 APC

 396.2 Coosa Mitchell Dam 9,778 APC

 378.3 Coosa Jordan Dam 10,102 APC

+River Mile and Drainage Area for Important Sites in the ACT Basin

+River Mile Above Mouth of ACT System River Location Drainage Area (sq mi) Owner

+305 Coosa Mouth 10,200

 497.4 Tallapoosa R. L. Harris Dam 1,454 APC

 420 Tallapoosa Martin Dam 2,984 APC

 412.1 Tallapoosa Yates Dam 3,293 APC

 409.1 Tallapoosa Thurlow Dam 3,308 APC

-281.2 Alabama Robert F Henry Dam 16,233 CORPS
+281.2 Alabama Robert F Henry Dam 16,233 Corps

-178 Alabama Millers Ferry Dam 20,637 CORPS
+178 Alabama Millers Ferry Dam 20,637 Corps

-117.5 Alabama Claiborne Dam 21,473 CORPS
+117.5 Alabama Claiborne Dam 21,473 Corps